Is Your Strategy Set Up to Be Successfully Executed?

-In most instances the strategic plans were in place, but strategy implementation was poor.
+In most instances, strategy retreats were held and strategic plans were in place, but strategy implementation was poor.
 If you cannot operationalize your strategy, your thoughtful plans and exciting ideas in the board room will not translate into coordinated actions on the front lines.

 We believe that it is the job of the executive team to not only create a clear and compelling strategy, but also to ensure that it gets implemented.

 Part of the problem is that, according to one survey, only 1 in 20 employees fully understand their company’s strategy.
 Our own organizational alignment research found that employees’ level of strategic clarity is fifty percent less on average than that of the leadership team.
 How then can we expect employees to commit to a strategic direction if they cannot fully articulate it?

 We hear over and over again from leaders that their finely crafted strategic plan is not being implemented at the quality or strategic speed that they expect.
 Digging deeper, we find that the strategy is not clear enough, not agreed to, not perceived to be equal to the challenge, or not supported by adequate resources to truly succeed.

 What moves should a leader make to bring their strategy to life?